Early Career German-American Bonhoeffer Research Network

 The first cohort of the Network met at Union Theological Seminary, New York, in June 2017.
 A second group of ten early career scholars meets in Berlin in 2018.
 A third group will be chosen for the 2019 seminar, to be held again at Union.

 Early career scholars means doctoral students who are at the dissertation stage, and those with completed doctorates who are in their first academic appointment or working on their Habilitation.
 Applicants of German and American nationality, wherever they may be studying or teaching, are eligible to participate.
 Previous unsuccessful applicants are welcome to re-apply.
-Costs of travel, accommodation, and meals are covered by the project, so expenses to participants will be minimal.
+Most costs of travel, accommodation, and meals are covered by the project, so expenses to participants will be minimal.

 The leaders of the seminar are Professor Christiane Tietz, University of Zurich, and Professor Michael DeJonge, University of South Florida.
 The Project Director is Professor Clifford Green, Bonhoeffer Chair Scholar at Union Theological Seminary.